 Travelling to Folkestone can be a bit tricky unless you reside in London.
 They do not have an airport, and the only way to get there is by train, bus, or car.

-The fastest train would take around one and a half hours.
+The fastest train would take around 50 minutes and the regular train takes one and a half hours.
 Overall, a trip from London by train is a great way to get to all the adventures on offer in Folkestone.

-You can also travel to Folkestone by car or bus.
-There are various buses travelling from Folkestone to other cities around Kent.
+Folkestone by Car: You can also travel to Folkestone by car or bus.
+Various buses are travelling from Folkestone to other cities around Kent.